Mitotic recombination

 Mitotic recombination is a type of genetic recombination that may occur in somatic cells during their preparation for mitosis in both sexual and asexual organisms.
 In asexual organisms, the study of mitotic recombination is one way to understand genetic linkage because it is the only source of recombination within an individual.
-Additionally, mitotic recombination can result in the expression of recessive genes in an otherwise heterozygous individual.
-This expression has important implications for the study of tumorigenesis and lethal recessive genes.
+Additionally, mitotic recombination can result in the expression of recessive alleles in an otherwise heterozygous individual.
+This expression has important implications for the study of tumorigenesis and lethal recessive alleles.

 Mitotic homologous recombination occurs mainly between sister chromatids subsequent to replication (but prior to cell division).
 Inter-sister homologous recombination is ordinarily genetically silent.
 During mitosis the incidence of recombination between non-sister homologous chromatids is only about 1% of that between sister chromatids.

 Discovery

 The discovery of mitotic recombination came from the observation of twin spotting in Drosophila melanogaster.
 This twin spotting, or mosaic spotting, was observed in D. melanogaster as early as 1925, but it was only in 1936 that Curt Stern explained it as a result of mitotic recombination.
 Prior to Stern's work, it was hypothesized that twin spotting happened because certain genes had the ability to eliminate the chromosome on which they were located.
 Later experiments uncovered when mitotic recombination occurs in the cell cycle and the mechanisms behind recombination.